 Digital Memory Cards

 Some of the newer pro DSLRs have the facility to write to two memory cards at once; if you have that option, it’s an excellent start.
 Memory cards, with their solid state memory, are generally very stable—not perfect, but pretty good.
 They're not especially fragile and they can stand up pretty well to temperature fluctuations and even airport security scanners.
 Memory card manufacturers claim that their SD and microSD cards are waterproof, temperature proof, shock and vibration proof, x-ray proof, magnet proof, and impact proof.

 For the moment, I always take at least one portable hard drive with me to include in my mix of backups.
-They're still not ideal–a good hard knock will pose problems–but they're pretty good.
+They're still not ideal--a good hard knock will pose problems--but they're pretty good.

 In choosing an external hard drive for travel, these are the key things I look for: